-Winter activities for children with cerebral palsy can present challenges for families.
+Winter can present challenges for children with cerebral palsy, a disability affecting movement and muscle function.
 Due to varying levels of mobility, getting outside in the ice and snow is not always possible.
 However, children with cerebral palsy need to stay active year-round.
-Learn some fun ways to get your child involved in the holidays this year.
+Learn some fun ways to get your child involved this winter.

 The Importance of Staying Active During the Winter